bcoles/kasld/README.md

 Refer to [output.md](output.md) for example output from various distros.

-A compiler which supports the `_DEFAULT_SOURCE` macro is required due to use of non-portable code (`MAP_ANONYMOUS`, `getline()`, `popen()`, ...).
+A compiler which supports the `_GNU_SOURCE` macro is required due to use of non-portable code (`MAP_ANONYMOUS`, `getline()`, `popen()`, ...).